Koh Samui weather

 The Secret Buddha Garden is a private sculpture park surrounded by lush forests on top of Pom Mountain, one of the highest peaks of Koh Samui.
-The journey to the garden is a challenge as the road leading to it is very steep.
-But from the top, you will be treated with beautiful panoramic views over the island.
-You have to pay 80 Baht admission fee before you enter a beautiful piece of nature with a stream of water and small Buddha statues scattered around the garden.
-The area is very peaceful and has a stream and waterfall.
-Absolutely worth to visit when you’re close and in search for some quietness.
+The journey to the garden is a bit of a challenge because the road is very steep.
+But from the top, you will have beautiful panoramic views over the island.
+You have to pay 80 Baht admission fee before you enter a beautiful piece of nature with an idyllic water stream and small Buddha statues scattered around the garden.
+The area is very peaceful and absolutely worth to visit when you’re in search for some quietness.

 The Wat Khunaram to see a Mummified Monk

-This temple stores the body of a Buddhist monk who dies whilst meditation in a seated position.
+This temple stores the body of a Buddhist monk who died whilst meditation in a seated position.
 It was decided that his body would be preserved and he has been displayed in a glass case ever since.
-The body is still in good condition with no signs of degradation.
+The mummified monk is still in good condition with no signs of degradation.
 Many local people visit the temple on a daily basis to pray.

 Laem Sor Pagoda

 This pagoda is located on the southwest part of Koh Samui which is the quiet part of the island.
 It is guarded by two colorful yaks that each carries a sword to protect the pagoda.
 The building looks gold from a distance but it is actually made from yellow tiles that glitter when the sun reflects from the sea onto the Pagoda.
 Down from the pagoda is a small hall that has a wax casting of the monk who built the pagoda.
 He is sitting inside a boat where locals come to pray as he is an important monk.